-- 1. Purchase and maintain uninterrupted comprehensive condo HO-6 or rental unit insurance coverage.
+- 1. PROPERTY COVERAGE: Purchase and maintain uninterrupted comprehensive condo HO-6 or rental unit insurance coverage.
 Mandatory HO-6 type of coverage for individual non-rental units is "condo HO-6 policy coverage" (not "apartment" coverage) available from various insurance companies.
 This coverage must include any applicable minimum limits set by the Association.
-It should provide coverage levels determined adequate by the Owner, in the event of damage to or destruction of the Owner's unit, to specifically pay for any and all modifications, upgrades, and improvements (the "betterments and improvements") that the original buyer may have paid more for rather than the "standard features and finishes" when the unit was first offered for sale in the 1970's, or that may have been made and paid for by all subsequent Owners of the unit over the ensuing years. - 2.
-Carry adequate coverage and coverage levels under his/her condo HO-6 policy for general and special liability, other perils and hazards (i.e. sewer backups, etc.) determined necessary by the Owner, and all personal property and furnishings in his/her unit or stored elsewhere on the complex.
-This coverage should also include "special endorsements" for coverage for sewer backups and water damages in limits sufficient to pay for clean-up, remediation, and restoration/repair of his/her unit. - 3.
-Ensure that his/her HO-6 or rental unit insurance policy provides specific coverage for the Owner to reimburse the Association for the Owner's share of the Association's policy deductible for a damage claim.
-In such a claim in which the Association's insurance carrier repairs/restores the Owner's unit, and/or surrounding units, or Association common property, the unit Owner is responsible for his/her proportionate share of such an Association's claim deductible.
-Some HO-6 insurance companies pay for this Association deductible charge to the Owner under the HO-6 policy's "building coverage (Coverage A)".
-Other carriers may do so under "loss assessment coverage under Additional Coverages"- a somewhat complicated way to say that loss assessments will be paid only for the standard perils covered by a basic HO-6 policy and only for any special perils (i.e. sewer backup coverage, etc.) water damages covered by Special Peril Endorsements the Owner is responsible to add/pay for beyond basic HO-6 coverages.
+It should provide coverage levels determined adequate by the Owner, in the event of damage to or destruction of the Owner's unit, to specifically restore the damaged areas of the unit. - 2.
+LIABILITY-OTHER COVERAGES: Carry adequate coverage and coverage levels under his/her condo HO-6 or rental unit policy for general and special liability, other perils and hazards (i.e. sewer backups, etc.) determined necessary by the Owner, and all personal property and furnishings in his/her unit or stored elsewhere on the complex. - 3.
+LOSS ASSESSMENT COVERAGE: Ensure that his/her HO-6 or rental unit insurance policy provides specific coverage for the Owner to reimburse the Association for the Owner's share of the Association's policy deductible for a damage claim involving his/her unit.
+Some HO-6 insurance companies pay for this Association deductible charge to the Owner under the HO-6 or rental unit policy's "building coverage (Coverage A)".
+Other carriers may do so under "loss assessment coverage under Additional Coverages"- a somewhat complicated way to say that loss assessments will be paid only for the standard perils covered by a basic HO-6 or rental unit policy and only for any special perils (i.e. sewer backup coverage, etc.) water damages covered by Special Peril Endorsements the Owner is responsible to add/pay for beyond basic HO-6 or rental unit coverages.
 Still other carriers may use a variety of other insurer-specific names or provisions for such loss assessment coverages.
-It is recommended that the amount of this coverage at least equal the Association's insurance policy deductible.
+The amount of this coverage should at least equal the Association's current insurance policy deductible.
+Owners need to carefully discuss appropriate loss assessment coverage levels with their insurance professionals.